 Advancing Volume, Declining Volume and Unchanged Volume.
 Publisher: Interactive Data Corp (IDC) Update Frequency: Intraday or End-of-day (EOD) Links to Current Symbols: Advances, Declines and Unchanged Issues and Advances, Declines and Unchanged Volume

-The advance-decline data for the five exchanges is sourced from Interactive Data Corp (IDC), which provides the main data feed at StockCharts.
-This data is received in tick form and StockCharts then converts it into intraday and daily data, which can then be used for charting.
+The advance-decline data for the five exchanges is sourced from Interactive Data Corp (IDC), StockCharts's primary data feed provider.
+This data is received in tick form, which StockCharts then converts into intraday and daily data for use in charts.

 Net Advances and Net Advancing Volume are also featured in this indicator group, such as AMEX Advance-Decline Issues ($AMAD) and NYSE Advance-Decline Volume ($NYUD).
 Net Advances equals advances less declines.
 Net Advancing Volume equals the volume of advancing issues less the volume of declining issues.
 These “net” versions can be used to create other indicators, such as the AD Line and AD Volume Line.